SteadyCadence/api-docs/content/02-users.md

 /api/v1/users/
 ```

 `users` is different than `account` in that it shows the organizations that the user is a part of.
-You may need to know this

 The `users` JSON object is structured like this: